marque-antoine/Laravel-API-ReactJS---Bookmark-app/README.md

 Et voilà !

-For e-mail, configure .env file
+For e-mail, configure .env file.
 If you want to use Gmail, follow [this article tuto](https://medium.com/@agavitalis/how-to-send-an-email-in-laravel-using-gmail-smtp-server-53d962f01a0c)

 ## Installation of laravel/passport